 John B Thomas Jr., RE/MAX & WorldVentures

 What can you do to make the house look better?
-Make it’s SUPER clean, personal photo and smells good.
+Make it’s SUPER clean, personal photos removed, and smells good.
 Turn on every light and open the blinds.
 Remove the pets.
 Never let strangers walk through the house unattended.

 Here is a link to a playlist on our YouTube Channel with lots of Home Prep and Selling Tips.